sreejamukkara/AI-Assisted-Natural-Language-to-SQL-Translation-using-Hybrid-NLP-and-Compiler-Based-Parsing/README.md

 The **NL to SQL Compiler** is an AI-powered web application that converts **Natural Language queries** into executable **SQL statements**.
 It combines **Google Gemini AI** with **compiler design concepts** such as lexical analysis, parsing, semantic validation, and query optimization to generate accurate SQL queries.

+The application supports both **text-based and voice-based query input**, allowing users to interact with the system naturally.
 The generated SQL is executed on a **SQLite database**, and the results are displayed through an interactive web interface.
+Users can also **export query results as a PDF** for documentation and reporting purposes.

 ---

 # ✨ Features

-- 🤖 Natural Language to SQL conversion using Google Gemini AI
+- 🤖 AI-powered Natural Language to SQL conversion using Google Gemini AI
+- 🎤 Voice-assisted query input for hands-free interaction
+- 📝 Text-based natural language query support
-- ⚙️ Compiler-inspired architecture
+- ⚙️ Compiler-inspired multi-phase query processing pipeline
-- 🔍 SQL syntax validation
+- 🔍 Lexical and syntax analysis
-- 🧠 Semantic error detection
+- 🧠 Semantic validation and intelligent error detection
-- ⚡ Query optimization
+- 🔧 Query optimization before execution
 - 🗄️ SQLite database execution
+- 📊 Interactive query result visualization
+- 📄 Export query results as PDF
-- 🌐 Interactive web interface
+- 🌐 Modern and responsive web interface
-- 📊 Query result visualization
+- 🧩 AST (Abstract Syntax Tree) visualization
+- 🧠 Intermediate Representation (IR) generation
+- 💻 SQL code generation with copy functionality
-- 📝 Clean and modular backend architecture
+- 📝 Clean, modular, and extensible backend architecture
 ---

 # 🏗️ System Architecture